Cultured meat: Industry development

 Between 2011 and 2017, many cultured meat startups were launched.
 Memphis Meats, now known as Upside Foods, launched a video in February 2016, showcasing its cultured beef meatball.
 In March 2017, it showcased chicken tenders and duck a l'orange, the first cultured poultry shown to the public.
-An Israeli company, SuperMeat, ran a crowdfunding campaign in 2016, for its work on cultured chicken.
+An Israeli company, SuperMeat, cultured chicken.
 Finless Foods, a San Francisco-based company working on cultured fish, was founded in June 2016.
 In March 2017 it commenced laboratory operations.

 In March 2018, Eat Just (in 2011 founded as Hampton Creek in San Francisco, later known as Just, Inc.) claimed to be able to offer a consumer product from cultured meat by the end of 2018.
 According to CEO Josh Tetrick the technology was already there.
 JUST had about 130 employees and a research department of 55 scientists, where cultured meat from poultry, pork and beef was researched.
 JUST has received investments from Chinese billionaire Li Ka-shing, Yahoo! co-founder Jerry Yang and according to Tetrick also by Heineken International and others.

 Dutch startup Meatable, consisting of Krijn de Nood, Daan Luining, Ruud Out, Roger Pederson, Mark Kotter and Gordana Apic among others, reported in September 2018 that it had succeeded in growing meat using pluripotent stem cells from animal umbilical cords.
 Although such cells are reportedly difficult to work with, Meatable claimed to be able to direct them to behave to become muscle or fat cells as needed.
 The major advantage is that this technique bypasses fetal bovine serum, meaning that no animal has to be killed to produce meat.
 That month, an estimated 30 cultured meat startups operated across the world.
-IntegriCulture is a Japan-based company working on their CulNet system.
+IntegriCulture is a Japan-based company working on their CulNet system which is a platform that fosters innovation in cellular agriculture by using a feeder organ that works by naturally secreting growth factors that cell cultures need.
 Competitors included England based Multus Media and Canadian Future Fields.

 In August 2019, five American startups announced the formation of the Alliance for Meat, Poultry & Seafood Innovation (AMPS Innovation), a coalition seeking to work with regulators to create a pathway to market for cultured meat and seafood.
 The founding members include Eat Just, Memphis Meats, Finless Foods, BlueNalu, and Fork & Goode.
 Similarly in December 2021, a group of 13 European and Israeli companies (Aleph Farms, Bluu Biosciences, Cubiq Foods, Future Meat, Gourmey, Higher Steaks, Ivy Farm, Meatable, Mirai Foods, Mosa Meat, Peace of Meat, SuperMeat, and Vital Meat) established Cellular Agriculture Europe, a Belgium-based association that sought to 'find common ground and speak with a shared voice for the good of the industry, consumers, and regulators'.